NCPS: A Patient Safety Organization Serving the Region

 HOW IS NCPS FUNDED?

-NCPS is currently funded by membership fees.
-In 2020, NCPS will receive additional funding through the Patient Safety Cash Fund established through Legislative Bill 25.
-This Bill was endorsed by the Nebraska Medical Association and the Nebraska Academy of Physician Assistants.
+NCPS is funded by membership fees and additional funding through the Patient Safety Cash Fund established through Legislative Bill 25.
+This Bill was endorsed by the Nebraska Medical Association and the Nebraska Academy of Physician Assistants and became effective in 2020.

-Providers report patient safety information to NCPS confidentially and without fear of legal discovery.
+Healthcare organizations and providers that have written agreements in place with NCPS report patient safety information confidentially and without fear of legal discovery.

 NCPS data experts collect and analyze data from multiple providers, to identify trends and patterns.
 NCPS assists healthcare providers in investigating single events and analyzing aggregate data in a protected and confidential manner.